 - Relevance of the crime committed relative to healthcare profession standards;

 - State or federal requirements relative to the healthcare profession;

 - All known information regarding the student, including the written explanation;

 - Any other evidence demonstrating an ability to perform clinical and academic expectations competently and free from posing a threat to the health and safety of others.

-- In the event serious crimes, such as felony conviction, theft, drug related offenses, fraud, sex crime, conviction involving violence or weapons, or repeat offenses, the Academic Dean will convene a meeting with the Dean's Council for further investigation and provide a recommendation to the Program Director.
+- In the event of serious crimes, such as felony conviction, theft, drug related offenses, fraud, sex crime, conviction involving violence or weapons, or repeat offenses, the Academic Dean will convene a meeting with the Dean's Council for further investigation and provide a recommendation to the Program Director.
 This may involve consultation with the human resources professionals and/or the institutional compliance officer.

 - The student will be notified of the outcome in writing.